pgguru/conduit-connector-bigquery/README.md

 // haris: it would be good to describe why this isn't handled (technical limitation, simply didn't get to this)
-// maybe even add to the planned work section, so we have it in one place Currently updataion/deletion is not handled by the connector.
+// maybe even add to the planned work section, so we have it in one place
+// Neha: The endpoint does not provide any direct way of pulling the updates.
+I did try the following ways-
+// 1.
+Use transaction/jobs to check the changes done - This works in case of queries but fails if it was a `load job`
+// 2.
+Went through postgres connector, they use data replication feature to get the changes.
+But google being a fault tolerant warehouse does
+//    not provide any such feature of replication
+// 3.
+Different endpoint generally provide the feature of getting the delta.
+Bigquery does not provide any such feature because Bigquery is
+//    similar to any sql database where to pull the data for a interval we need to add some column of timestamp and then use it for getting updated
+//    data.
+But since we are working on the metadata of table and not table its not possible to get the delta data.
+Currently updataion/deletion is not handled by the connector.

 ### How to build?